DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/airflow/README.md

     docker build .
     ```

-2. Kick up the all the services from the container:
+2. Kick up the all the services from the container (not need to specially initialize):
     ```shell
     docker-compose -f docker-compose-nofrills.yml up
     ```

-4. Login to Airflow web UI on `localhost:8080` with default creds: `admin/admin`
+4. Login to Airflow web UI on `localhost:8080` with creds: `admin/admin` (explicit creation of admin user required)

 5. Run your DAG on the Web Console.